-Radiographs of your teeth, or commonly known as x-rays, are essential, preventative, diagnostic tools that dentists use to provide valuable information not visible to the naked eye during your routine exam.
-Our Raleigh dentist and dental hygienists use your x-rays to safely and accurately detect dental abnormalities that may be hidden and complete an accurate treatment plan for them.
-Without the help of x-rays, oral problem areas may go undetected.
+Dental x rays, also referred to as radiographs, are essential, preventative, diagnostic tools that dentists use to provide valuable information not visible to the naked eye during your general dentistry routine exam.
+Our Raleigh dentist and dental hygienists use your x rays to safely and accurately detect dental abnormalities that may be hidden and complete an accurate treatment plan for them.
+Without the help of x rays, oral problem areas may go undetected.

 - Abnormalities in the mouth development

 - Abnormal positioning of the teeth and roots (impacted wisdom teeth would be a common example)

 - Problems inside the teeth or below the gums

 - Detecting dental problems at an early stage, treating and preventing those problems so you can save you time, money, unnecessary discomfort, and your teeth